Visual Novel: Full Metal Daemon Muramasa

 - Combining Mecha: Guts Eidernote .
 A very twisted version too.

 - Cute Bruiser: Ayame, Chachamaru, Inada and Hikaru.

 - Cycle of Revenge: Specifically mentioned by Subaru as a reason never to kill.
 This comes into play later on for poor Ichijou.

 - Darker and Edgier / Bloodier and Gorier: This is by far Nitro Plus grittiest, bleakest and most brutal entry, even compared to earlier works like Phantom of Inferno or Saya no Uta.
 Even Hanachirasu looks like a light-hearted ride through Candyland in comparison.

-- Dark Messiah: The Society of the Green Dragon, Kageaki in the canon ending also developed an unique way to promote peace.
+- Dark Messiah: Kageaki in the canon ending develops an unique way to promote peace.

 - Decoy Protagonist: Yuuhi Niita.
 He and his posse are based on Muv-Luv's Takeru Shirogane and co, then deconstructed horribly.

 - Deconstruction: The entire story deconstructs the concepts of Heroism and Justice.
 That is, killing people that one considers to be evil is not inherently more reprehensible but one should not try to justify it with pretty words and ideals.
 According to the game, it is still a vile act.

 - Destructive Savior: The game of the trope, since Kageaki has to compensate the numbers of enemies slayed by offing the same amount of allies and innocent civilians.